Spencer Torkelson Player Props: Tigers vs. Orioles

 Spencer Torkelson At The Plate

-- Torkelson has four doubles, two home runs and three walks while hitting .222.
+- Torkelson is batting .218 with four doubles, two home runs and six walks.

-- Torkelson has reached base via a hit in 11 games this year (of 19 played), and had multiple hits in four of those games.
+- He has hit a long ball in two of 23 games played this season, and in 2.1% of his plate appearances.

-- In 19 games played this year, he has gone deep in two of them.

-- In seven games this year, Torkelson has picked up an RBI, with more than one RBI once.
+- Torkelson has driven in a run in nine games this season (39.1%), including one multiple-RBI game.

-- He has scored at least one run seven times this season (36.8%), including one multi-run game.
+- He has scored at least once seven times this year (30.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.